kant2002/EngLang/README.md

 When speaking about object properties we usually use `of`
 ```
-the size of the box.
+the size of the box
-the constraints of the parent container.
+the constraints of the parent container
-width of the content.
+width of the content
-the color of the textual.
+the color of the textual
 ```

 or  `'s`